nodejs/node-addon-api/doc/symbol.md

 ```cpp
 Symbol();
 ```

-Creates a new empty Symbol
+Returns a new empty Symbol.

 ### New
 ```cpp